Copyright (c) 2007 THE THRASH METAL GUIDE

 Look no further than the Swedes Cranium judging by the demo title, and you will be correct, but only half the way through; the surprises come in the form of very brutal low-tuned death metal vocals, and the husky black-ish rasps which accompany them from time to time.
 Otherwise the music is right as rain being the good old speed/thrash metal ala early Whiplash and Piledriver's "Stay Ugly" the latter being honoured with a cool cover of "The Fire God" of the same album.
 Towards the end the sound becomes very bad, and little can be enjoyed from the last 4 songs; apart from a constant guitar buzz and noisy audience (the songs are apparently recorded live) not much else can be distinguished leaving these guys to discover their full potential at some later stage.

-The full-length doesn't betray the approach on the demo, both because all the songs from it are featured here as well, and because the delivery is exactly the same without any deviations whatsoever: simplistic direct riffs spiced with short screaming leads, samey moderately fast tempos, unholy semi-whispered black metal vocals, and a raw underground sound quality.
+The full-length doesn't betray the approach on the demo, both because all the songs from it are featured here as well, and because the delivery is exactly the same without any deviations whatsoever: simplistic direct riffs spiced with short screamy leads, samey moderately fast tempos, unholy semi-whispered black metal vocals, and a raw underground sound quality.

 Ecuadorian Satan Speed Metal Demo, 2009